Quantum metrology with full and fast quantum control: Noisy metrology with full and fast control

-We explicitly prove \obsref{obs:qfi_lin} in \appref{app:3} but outline the derivation here.
-In \appref{app:3}, we first show that dephasing noise, as well as any rank-one noise which is not of Pauli type, imposes a linear scaling of the QFI due to \eqnref{eq:CE_inf_lin}.
-Next, we consider noise processes described by Lindbladians whose rank is strictly greater than one.
-Any such noise process corresponds to a Lindblad matrix \eref{eq:L} that may be written as a direct sum of Lindblad matrices of lower rank.
+We explicitly prove \obsref{obs:qfi_lin} in \appref{app:3}, but outline the derivation here.
+In \appref{app:3.1}, for any qubit Liouvillian $\mathcal{L}$ of \eqnref{eq:L}, except the rank-one Pauli noise of \eqref{eq:rank1pauli} with $\sigma_{\bf n} \neq \sigma_3$, we give the form of the hermitian matrix $\m h$ for which $\alpha^{(0)}\!=\!\alpha^{(1)}\!=\!\beta^{(0)}\!=\!\beta^{(1)}\!=\!\beta^{(2)}\! =\!\beta^{(3)}\!=\!0$.
+Hence, there exists some finite $\alpha_\cL$ for which \eref{eq:CE_inf_lin} holds.
+We first show that dephasing noise, as well as any rank-one noise which is not of Pauli type, imposes a linear scaling of the QFI due to \eqnref{eq:CE_inf_lin}.
+Next, we consider noise processes described by Liouvillians whose rank is strictly greater than one.
+Any such noise process corresponds to a matrix representation of the Lindblad superoperator \eref{eq:L} that may be written as a direct sum of matrices of lower rank.
 We show that the QFI of noise processes of rank greater than one is always smaller than the QFI of any of its orthogonal components.
-Thus, the only rank-two noise processes that, in principle, could still allow for quadratic scaling of the QFI are the ones corresponding to a direct sum of two orthogonal rank-one Pauli noises, i.e., the rank-two Pauli noise of \eqnref{eq:rank2pauli}.
+Thus, the only rank-two noise processes that, in principle, could still allow for quadratic scaling of the QFI are the ones corresponding to a direct sum of two orthogonal rank-one Pauli noises.
 For this case, however, we explicitly show that the QFI scales linearly with $t'$.
 Moreover, this also settles the case of the rank-three noise types as any such noise can be expressed as a direct sum that contains either a rank-one non-Pauli or a rank-two Pauli noise, or both.
+Finally, in \appref{app:5} we derive explicit forms of $\alpha_\cL$ for the exemplary noise-types discussed below.